Soft Silence

 they are to be seen and not heard.”

-Too reliant on their emotional intelligence, women – and therefore the art of sensing – are dismissed as unstable or thus irrational.
+Too reliant on their emotional intelligence, women – and therefore the art of sensing – are dismissed as unstable or irrational.
 When in fact all senses should be valued, rather than worshipping one supposedly superior one, the visual.
 The sensorial sphere of women is thus often overlooked in favour of the rational sphere of men.
 In turn, this may explain garments’ connotation of frivolousness and inferiority within our society, drawing on the prevailing association of clothing and fashion as particularly feminine.
 Time spent on the occupation of dress is quite often seen as irrelevant and superficial.
 However, as became clear in the conversion of sound waves into thread, the sartorial sphere equally is praised for precisely this reason, in that it seems to be seized as yet another way to silence women.

 Thompson, M. (2013).
 “Gossips, Sirens, Hi-Fi Wives: Feminizing The Threat of Noise”.
 In M.N.
 Goddard, B. Halligan and N. Spelman (Eds.).
 Resonances: Noise and Contemporary Music (pp. 297-311).
 London, UK: Bloomsbury.